Overview: The Leopard by Tomasi di Lampedusa

-In the opening pages of the book we are shown the painted ceiling in The Prince’s palace, which describes how ‘the major Gods and Goddesses’ glorify the House of Salina, and the rhythm of the household revolves to the religious daily timetable, with dinner after the Rosary.
-A constant companion in the Prince’s early years is the Jesuit priest, Father Pirrone – it’s a close relationship that sees the Father treated almost as one of the family.
+In the opening pages of the book we are shown the painted ceiling in The Prince’s palace.
+The ceilings describe how ‘the major Gods and Goddesses’ glorify the House of Salina, and the rhythm of the household revolves to the religious daily timetable, with dinner after the Rosary.
+A constant companion in the Prince’s early years is the Jesuit priest, Father Pirrone.
+It’s a close relationship that sees the Father treated almost as one of the family.
 The priest, indeed, initially seems more concerned about the impact of Garibaldi’s revolution than The Leopard himself does – the feeling is that the aristocracy will come to some accommodation with the new regime, but that the Church’s property, ‘the patrimony of the poor’, will be seized.

 My verdict: 6/10.
 The book deals with some interesting themes, but wasn’t a particularly engaging read.
 There does seem to be a dearth of great books featuring Sicily, so on that basis alone I would recommend The Leopard by Lampedusa as holiday reading if you’re heading to that part of the world.